 “It is important to try to socialise.
 If you would normally study with a group, continue to; but over digital platforms rather than in person.
 The more we can stay connected with each other and our regular social patterns, the ability to cope, in what has been an unpredictable situation, will increase," says Samuel.

 Focus on talking to people who make you feel good, whether they are friends, parents, classmates or siblings.
 Talking to someone can reduce feelings of anxiety and will help you feel motivated and connected.

 If you are worried about your mental health, it could also be beneficial to book an appointment with a mental health professional or doctor.
-The University’s Counselling and Psychological Services (CAPS) or headspace Camperdown at the Brain and Mind Centre are good places to start if you need to talk to someone.
+The University’s Student Counselling Services or headspace Camperdown at the Brain and Mind Centre are good places to start if you need to talk to someone.

 To install some sense of normality and structure to your life, Samuel recommends trying to create as much of a routine as possible, no matter how small.